How to Upgrade Your Mountain Bike: Putting Bigger Rotors on Your Ride

 The first step is to make sure that your bike frame and fork are compatible with the larger rotor size.
 Check your owner’s manual for recommendations or consult with a bike mechanic if you’re unsure.
 You’ll also need to purchase new brake calipers that are compatible with the larger rotor size.
 Once you have your new parts, it’s important to follow the manufacturer’s instructions carefully when installing them.
 Make sure to properly align the rotor with the caliper and adjust the brake pads so that they make full contact with the rotor.
 Finally, take your bike out for a test ride and make sure that everything is working properly before hitting the trails.

-You may also like: Best Mountain Bike Trails in Whistler: Experience the Thrill of Off-Road Biking!
+You may also like: Best Mountain Bike Trails in West Virginia: Explore the Beauty of the Appalachians on Two Wheels!

 Brake system adjustments necessary for bigger rotors